williamtyn/smoothies/README.md

 Also when validating HTML code i found som elements that didn´t had closing tags, which i resolved.

 <h3 id="unsolved-bugs">Unsolved Bugs</h3>

 1. There is a bug on the overlay text-div on background image for smaller screens.
 I made the display to none for the user to not be affected by it and if i had more time i would have made the code for the text-div to be responsive.

 2. The form-submit-button now post the form to [formdump.codeinstitute.net](https://formdump.codeinstitute.net/) and with more time i had made a landing page within the site to thank the visitor for their contribution along with a button-link to redirect them back to the site.

 <h2 id="responsivness">Responsivness</h2>
-The responsive design was tested with <a href="https://developer.chrome.com/docs/devtools/" target="_blank" rel="noopener"></a>.
+The responsive design was tested with <a href="https://developer.chrome.com/docs/devtools/" target="_blank" rel="noopener">Google Chrome DevTools</a>.
 The testing of responsivness included Smartphones, Tablets and bigger screens.
 Media Queries was added in CSS for screens with 900px width and below.

 <h2 id="technologies">Tecnhologies Used</h2>